alphagov/govuk-developer-docs/source/manual/make-github-repo-private.html.md

 $ git remote add upstream https://github.com/alphagov/frontend.git
 ```

-We can now fetch commits from the upstream public repository and pull them in a new branch which can be merged into master through the usual Pull Request workflow.
+We can now fetch commits from the upstream public repository and pull them in a new branch which can be merged into main through the usual Pull Request workflow.

 ```
 $ git fetch upstream
-$ git diff upstream/master master # check if we need to rebase at all
+$ git diff upstream/main main # check if we need to rebase at all
 $ git checkout -b update
-$ git pull upstream master
+$ git pull upstream main
 $ git push origin update
 ```